 Many souvenir shops, from the standard to the rare, line the street.
 The local mikan juice is popular along with towels from nearby Imabari.

-This shopping arcade is also a great place to spend time even on rainy days.
-Please be sure to find your favorite souvenirs in this shopping street.
+This shopping arcade is also a great place to spend time even on rainy days or just to stroll around after visiting the hot springs.

 Botchan Karakuri Clock